 Asthma varies by person.
 Your triggers may not be the same as a loved one's.
 Please contact a medical professional if you have any questions or concerns about your condition.

-Evidence indicates asthma runs in families; if a parent has asthma, it’s possible that the child may get it too
+Evidence indicates asthma runs in families.
+If a parent has asthma, the child may get it too.

-Contact with allergens, irritants, or exposure to viral infections in infancy or early childhood when the immune system has not matured has been linked to developing asthma.
-Additionally, exposure to dust and certain chemicals in the workplace may play a role in adult-onset asthma
+Exposure to allergens and irritants before the immune system has matured has been linked to developing asthma.
+Workplace exposure to dust and chemicals may also play a role in developing asthma as an adult.

 Certain allergic conditions are linked to asthma.

 What causes Asthma?

 The exact cause of asthma is unknown.
-However, there is believe that the cause of asthma is a combination of genetic and environmental factors including:
+However, it is believed that asthma is caused by a combination of genetic and environmental factors including: